Everton Park

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-According to the 2021 Census, 23.4% of Everton Park residents work from home, which may be influenced by COVID-19 conditions.
-Service frequency averages 178 trips per day across all routes, translating to approximately 26 weekly trips per stop.
+According to the 2021 Census, 23.4% of residents work from home, which may be influenced by COVID-19 conditions.
+The service frequency averages 178 trips per day across all routes, equating to approximately 26 weekly trips per stop.

 Frequently Asked Questions - Transport